 Biography: Professor James Bullock is a Principal Ecologist at the Centre for Ecology & Hydrology.
 He leads a consortium project under the BESS Programme (Wessex BESS) which explores the links between biodiversity and ecosystem services in the farmed landscape around Salisbury Plain through experimental and modelling studies on ancient grasslands, chalk streams, and farmland.
 James leads the WISER project, which uses data and case studies from sub-Saharan Africa to identify what constitutes the simplest adequate ecosystem service modelling framework to inform effective policy and management interventions for poverty alleviation.
 As well as being a Visiting Professor at Liverpool and Bournemouth UniversitiesJames is Vice President of the European Ecological Federation and Editor of a recent book Dispersal Ecology and Evolution

-The 45 minute lecture will be followed by responses from the following Panelists:
+The 45 minute lecture was followed by responses from the following Panelists:

 Michael Winter (Chair) - Professor of Land Economy and Society, Centre for Rural Policy Research (University of Exeter).
 Michael is a rural policy specialist and a rural social scientist in the department of Politics, University of Exeter.
 He has particular interests in applying inter-disciplinary approaches to policy-relevant research and in direct engagement in the policy process.
 He is Director of the Centre for Rural Policy Research and the Food Security & Land Research Alliance (encompassing the universities of Bath, Bristol, Cardiff and Exeter, Rothamsted Research and Duchy College).
 He is a member of the Valuing Nature Programme Coordination Team